muratk3n/thirdwave/en/README.md

 ---

-I could profile him, sure.. but than its X-ray..
-TMI
+I could profile sure.. but than its TMI

 ---